tnebooks/10th-science/questions/science/genetics/alleles.md

   - "Production of gametes"
   - "Recessive factors"
 answer:
-  - "Pair of genes"
+  - "Responsible for character"
-explanation: "In Mendelian genetics, alleles are defined as alternative forms of a gene that occupy the same locus on homologous chromosomes.
-Mendel referred to these as 'factors' that occur in pairs (one inherited from each parent) to control a specific trait or character."
+explanation: "Alleles are alternative forms of a gene that determine a particular trait or character in an organism.
+They influence how a character is expressed in Mendelian inheritance."
 ---

 According to Mendel alleles have the following character: